Dervorguilla of Galloway

 Dervorguilla of Galloway (c.
-1210 – 28 January 1290) was a 'lady of substance' in 13th century Scotland, the wife from 1223 of John, 5th Baron de Balliol, and mother of John I, a future king of Scotland.
+1210 – 28 January 1290) was a "lady of substance" in 13th-century Scotland.
+She was the wife, from 1223, of John de Balliol and the mother of John I, a future king of Scotland.

-The name Dervorguilla or Dervorgilla was a Latinisation of the Gaelic Dearbhfhorghaill (alternative spellings, Derborgaill or Dearbhorghil).

 Family

 Dervorguilla was one of the three daughters and heiresses of the Gaelic prince Alan, Lord of Galloway.
-She was born to Alan's second wife Margaret of Huntingdon, who was the eldest daughter of David, Earl of Huntingdon and Matilda (or Maud) of Chester.
-David in turn was the youngest brother to two Kings of Scotland, Malcolm IV and William the Lion.
+Her name is a Latinisation of the Gaelic Dearbhfhorghaill.
+She was born to Alan's second wife Margaret of Huntingdon, who was the eldest daughter of David, Earl of Huntingdon, and Matilda (or Maud) of Chester.
+David, in turn, was the youngest brother of two Kings of Scotland, Malcolm IV and William the Lion.
 Thus, through her mother, Dervorguilla was descended from the Kings of Scotland, including David I.

 Dervorguilla's father died in 1234 without a legitimate son (he had an illegitimate son Thomas).
-According to both Anglo-Norman feudal laws and to ancient Gaelic customs, Dervorguilla was one of his heiresses, her two sisters Helen and Christina being older and therefore senior.
+According to both Anglo-Norman feudal laws and ancient Gaelic customs, Dervorguilla was one of his heiresses, her two sisters Helen and Christina being elder and therefore senior.
 Because of this, Dervorguilla bequeathed lands in Galloway to her descendants, the Balliol and the Comyns.
-Dervorguilla's son John of Scotland was briefly a King of Scots too, known as Toom Tabard (Scots: 'puppet king' literally "empty coat").

 Life

-The Balliol family into which Dervorguilla married was based at Barnard Castle in County Durham, England.
+The Balliol family, into which Dervorguilla married, was based at Barnard Castle in County Durham, England.
 Although the date of her birth is uncertain, her apparent age of 13 was by no means unusually early for betrothal and marriage at the time.

 In 1263, her husband Sir John was required to make penance after a land dispute with Walter of Kirkham, Bishop of Durham.
-Part of this took the very expensive form of founding a College for the poor at the University of Oxford.
-Sir John's own finances were less substantial than those of his wife, however, and long after his death it fell to Dervorguilla to confirm the foundation, with the blessing of the same Bishop as well as the University hierarchy.
-She established a permanent endowment for the College in 1282, as well as its first formal Statutes.
+Part of this took the very expensive form of founding a college for the poor at the University of Oxford.
+Sir John's own finances were less substantial than those of his wife, however, and long after his death it fell to Dervorguilla to confirm the foundation, with the blessing of the same bishop as well as the university hierarchy.
+She established a permanent endowment for the college in 1282, as well as its first formal statutes.
 The college still retains the name Balliol College, where the history students' society is called the Dervorguilla Society and an annual seminar series featuring women in academia is called the Dervorguilla Seminar Series.
-While a Requiem Mass in Latin was sung at Balliol for the 700th anniversary of her death, it is believed that this was sung as a one-off, rather than having been marked in previous centuries.
+While a requiem mass in Latin was sung at Balliol for the 700th anniversary of her death, it is believed that this was sung as a one-off, rather than having been marked in previous centuries.

-Dervorguilla founded a Cistercian Abbey 7 miles south of Dumfries and Galloway Scotland, in April 1273.
+Dervorguilla founded a Cistercian abbey seven miles south of Dumfries in April 1273.
 It still stands as a picturesque ruin of red sandstone.
 It is claimed that she was also responsible for the establishment of the first library in Dundee.